CodeURJC-DAW-2024-25/webapp03/README.md

 <h3>Gonzalo García Castillo</h3>

 My job consisted mostly in implementing the API logic for the UserRestController (and by so creating new DTOs), documenting the API using Open-API, and update the class diagram.
+I also tested and improved the postman collection.

 |                                                 Commit                                                 |                                        Description                                        |
 | :----------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------: |